0 %

 Africa | Egypt

-In the field of security, IDOM collaborated in:
+In the field of security, the scope of the project was:

-• The improvement of security, in order to prevent terrorist attacks and vandalism activities and theft, by installing modern CCTV systems, perimeter controls (infrared barriers, microwaves, buried cable) and using video analysis.
+• Improving security to prevent terrorist attacks, vandalism, and theft, through the installation of modern Closed-Circuit Television (CCTV) systems, perimeter controls (infrared barriers, microwave, buried cable), and video analysis.

-• Integrated site management: all security systems rely on an IP network that interconnects the different sites, allowing them to be managed from any control center belonging to the network.
+• Integrated management of sites: all security systems are supported by an IP network that interconnects different sites, allowing for their management from any control center within the network.

-• Ticketing systems, supported in turn on the IP network, allow controlled access to sites, some of which require very delicate control of environmental conditions and may be affected.
-For that reason, access is limited by capacity rules.
+• Ticketing systems, also supported by the IP network, allow for controlled access to sites, some of which require very delicate control of environmental conditions and may be affected.
+For this reason, access is limited through occupancy rules.

-• Control of visitors and workers, through the implementation of an access control system with lathes and barcode scanners
+• Control of visitors and workers through the implementation of an access control system with turnstiles and barcode scanners.

-• Control of temperature, humidity and CO2 inside the tombs.
+• Control of temperature, humidity, and CO2 inside tombs.

 • Share on Facebook